hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 we distribute it with heuristic weights throughout each day.
 We use two sets of weights–one for weekdays and the other for weekends.

+## Implementation
 ### User interface
 The failure of the scheduler from previous iteration taught us that we need to be more user-friendly.
 We increased user-friendliness in two ways: (1) we require very little input from the user, and (2) we provide a simple UI.
 The only thing that users need to input is the estimated daily consumption.
 Everything else is calculated for them.
 Furthermore, we will be estimating the consumption in the future, so users won't have to do even that.

-As for the UI, we opted for a basic HTML form.
+As for the UI, we use several HTML pages.

 **A form for inputting estimated consumption per day**